If You Find This Valuable, Please Share:

 How to implement: Start with 12-24 hour fasts focused on specific decisions.
 Use hunger as a reminder to pray for discernment rather than react from emotion.

-PRACTICE: Exercising Discernment Daily
+Exercising Discernment Daily

 Single-Minded Focus